 Results from this exam are a good indicator of what programs you may be eligible for, but they do not guarantee that you can apply for those programs.
 It’s important to know that language exam results tell you what language level you have placed into at CU Boulder, not what you have placed out of.
 For example, if you take this exam and the results yield SPAN 3000, this indicates that you have placed out of SPAN 2120/50.
 However, this does not make you eligible for programs with a SPAN 3000 requirement; you would need to complete SPAN 3000 in order to apply for those programs.

-It’s possible to complete your final degree requirements while on study abroad, however, based on transcript timelines, your graduation date and receipt of diploma may be delayed.
+It’s possible to complete your final degree requirements while on education abroad, however, based on transcript timelines, your graduation date and receipt of diploma may be delayed.
 It’s important to work with your department or college to make sure that you will receive the credits you need while abroad.
-Keep in mind that study abroad programs often don’t end until after CU’s graduation dates; being abroad may preclude participating in a commencement ceremony (although you will be permitted to participate in an earlier or later May or December ceremony).
+Keep in mind that education abroad programs often don’t end until after CU’s graduation dates; being abroad may preclude participating in a commencement ceremony (although you will be permitted to participate in an earlier or later May or December ceremony).

 - How do I apply?

-Study Abroad 101 is your first step.
+Abroad 101 is your first step.
 It’s important to complete this even if you know what program you want to go on.
 (Note: graduate students are exempt from this requirement).
-Then, contact a study abroad advisor either in-person, via email, live chat, or over the phone.
+Then, contact an education abroad advisor either in-person, via email, live chat, or over the phone.
 An advisor will determine your eligibility and work with you to ensure this program is the right fit.
 (S)he will also make sure you have reviewed all of your options.
 From there, an advisor will open an application, which you can access through your MyCUAbroad account.

 - What does a basic application include?

-An application typically includes short-answer personal statements, an e-recommendation or contact information for an academic reference (college level professor or graduate TA), transcript(s), online forms and materials for our office and/or your study abroad organization or host university, and an application fee.
+An application typically includes short-answer personal statements, an e-recommendation or contact information for an academic reference (college level professor or graduate TA), transcript(s), online forms and materials for our office and/or your education abroad organization or host university, and an application fee.